Neural Causal Graph Collaborative Filtering: Experiments

 \subsection{Recommendation Performance (RQ1)}

-We show the recommendation performance of our CNGCF and all baselines on the four datasets in Table~\ref{tab:overall}.
-By analyzing Table~\ref{tab:overall}, we have the following findings. \begin{itemize}[leftmargin=*] \item CNGCF consistently outperforms the strongest baselines on both synthetic and real-world datasets, achieving the best recommendation performance across all three evaluation metrics.
-In particular, CNGCF outperforms the strongest baselines by 23.4\%, 7.0\%, 34.3\% and 5.7\% in terms of Precision@10 on Synthetic, Amazon-Beauty, Amazon-Appliances and Epinions, respectively.
-Additionally, CNGCF improves Recall@10/NDCG@10 by 2.5\%/3.8\%, 8.4\%/22.1\%, 13.3\%/35.9\% and 10.6\%/2.8\% on the four datasets, respectively.
-The superiority of CNGCF can be attributed to two factors: the power of neural graph learning and the modeling of causality.
+We show the recommendation performance of our NCGCF and all baselines on the four datasets in Table~\ref{tab:overall}.
+By analyzing Table~\ref{tab:overall}, we have the following findings. \begin{itemize} \item NCGCF consistently outperforms the strongest baselines on both synthetic and real-world datasets, achieving the best recommendation performance across all three evaluation metrics.
+In particular, NCGCF outperforms the strongest baselines by 23.4\%, 7.0\%, 34.3\% and 5.7\% in terms of Precision@10 on Synthetic, Amazon-Beauty, Amazon-Appliances and Epinions, respectively.
+Additionally, NCGCF improves Recall@10/NDCG@10 by 2.5\%/3.8\%, 8.4\%/22.1\%, 13.3\%/35.9\% and 10.6\%/2.8\% on the four datasets, respectively.
+The superiority of NCGCF can be attributed to two factors: the power of neural graph learning and the modeling of causality.
 Firstly, graph learning explicitly models the interactions between users and items as a graph, and uses graph convolutional networks to capture the non-linear relations from neighboring nodes.
 This allows graph learning to capture more complex user behavior patterns.
 Secondly, modeling causal relations allows us to identify the causal effects of different items on users, thus capturing true user preferences on items.
-By injecting causal modeling into graph representation learning, our CNGCF captures more precise user preferences to produce robust recommendations against baselines.
+By injecting causal modeling into graph representation learning, our NCGCF captures more precise user preferences to produce robust recommendations against baselines.